UndergraduateArtificialIntelligenceClub/UAIS-2022-Hex-Bot/README.md

 The UAIS is planning to host a hex bot tournament.
 We're planning a series of workshops to get your team ready to win.
 Dates are broadly undecided and will be announced sometime mid October.
-The tournmanet itself will likely take place at the end of fall semester or right at the beginning of winter 2023
+The tournament itself will likely take place at the end of fall semester or right at the beginning of winter 2023

 This repository contains a reference implementation for a very basic random